Registration for DO Day 2025 is open! | LEARN MORE

 Make an impact

-We are looking for osteopathic physicians in training and new physicians in practice who want to become more involved in medical advocacy.
+The BEL scholarship is an ideal opportunity for osteopathic physicians in training and new physicians in practice who want to become more involved in medical advocacy.
 This includes those who may have some experience locally or in medical school, but have lacked the resources or opportunities to step up to the national stage as a resident, fellow or new physician.
-This also includes those without any firsthand experience, who have a desire and passion to help improve the medical field in our country, and need a helping hand to take that next step.
+This also includes those who do not have firsthand advocacy experience, but who have a desire and passion to help improve our nation’s health care and need a helping hand to take that next step.
+Applicants must be members of the AOA.

 Read what previous scholarship winners have to say about their DO Day experiences and why advocacy matters to them.